bastian-polewka/criss-cross-algorithm-assignment7/README.md

 Even though, the time complexity of my algorithm seems to be worse, it actually performs better than the karatsuba algorithm when the number of digits is below 10,000. (assuming I correctly tested the algorithms)

-However, when the number of digits is exponentially higher (1e100 for example), my guess is that the karatsuba algorithm will perform better (though no testing was done for such numbers).
+However, when the number of digits is exponentially higher (1e100 digits for example), my guess is that the karatsuba algorithm will perform better (though no testing was done for such numbers).

 ### The pseudocode for Case 1 ###
 ```